10 Best Original Christmas Songs in Country Music

-This was a big hit for Merle Haggard in 1973, and to this day continues to be one of the songs he's most closely associated with.
-What's interesting is how a song written in the early '70s feels as if it could have been penned this year.
+This was a big hit for Merle Haggard in 1973, and to this day continues to be one of the songs he’s most closely associated with.
+What’s interesting is how a song written in the early ’70s feels as if it could have been penned this year.
 Haggard sings of being laid off before the holidays.
-He doesn't know if Santa will be able to bring gifts to his daughter.
-Depending on your perspective, this could be moved up or down on this list of the Top 10 Original Christmas Songs in Country Music.
+He doesn’t know if Santa will be able to bring gifts to his daughter.
+Depending on your Best Original Christmas Songs in Country Music.

 Mariah Carey was supposed to sing this song, but due to a legal dispute it fell into Faith Hill’s lap.
 Although we’re sure Carey would have done a marvelous job with this emotional ballad, it does seem written for Hill’s buttery tone.
 Few were hotter than Hill when this song was released, and “Where Are You Christmas” became an instant classic, as it was played not only on country radio stations, but also CHR and Hot AC stations.